 Agents of S.H.I.E.L.D.
 Season 4: Enter the Ghost Rider

 Watching Agents of S.H.I.E.L.D. has become an exercise in sadomasochistic whiplash.
-The show’s three previous seasons have taken comic book and MCU fans through a rollercoaster of lack luster season premiers with phenomenal season finales or phenomenal season premiers with finales that leave the viewership questioning their love of the series.
-The Season 3 finale was unfortunately one of the latter.
-Despite the shared griping from nerds and non-nerds alike, the season 4 premier might have managed to be one of the show’s better starts and is breathing life back into Marvel TV, ABC and Joss Whedon’s pet project by injecting some brutal existentialism with the Ghost Rider and introducing a few interesting plot twists to the series.
+The show’s three previous seasons have taken comic book and MCU fans through a rollercoaster of lackluster season premiers with phenomenal season finales or phenomenal season premiers with finales that leave the viewership questioning their love of the series.
+The Season 3 finale was, unfortunately, one of the latter.
+Despite the shared griping from nerds and non-nerds alike, the season 4 premiere might have managed to be one of the show’s better starts and is breathing life back into Marvel TV, ABC and Joss Whedon’s pet project by injecting some brutal existentialism with the Ghost Rider and introducing a few interesting plot twists to the series.

 They Broke Up the Band

-The premier kicked off with an interesting change to the clandestine agencies hierarchy.
-In the wake Coulson’s failed attempts at capturing Quake, the now government backed agency replaced him as director of the organization he saved over the course of the previous two seasons.
+The premiere kicked off with an interesting change to the clandestine agencies hierarchy.
+In the wake Coulson’s failed attempts at capturing Quake, the now government-backed agency replaced him as director of the organization he saved throughout the previous two seasons.
 Now relegated to a lowly agent, Coulson is tasked with finding, capturing and keeping tabs on registered enhanced people with Mac as his sidekick.
 May replaced Cross Bones as the leader of S.T.R.I.K.E., S.H.I.E.L.D.’s special ops group.
-Simmons is the science and tech advisor to the new mysterious director and Fitz is still building stuff like he always has.
+Simmons is the science and tech advisor to the new mysterious director, and Fitz is still building stuff like he always has.

-Adding conflict to the situation is the mysterious director’s daily lie detection tests for senior agents and a new color coded clearance system.
+Adding conflict to the situation is the mysterious director’s daily lie detection tests for senior agents and a new color-coded clearance system.
 All of which is designed to safeguard S.H.I.E.L.D. from future internal coos.
-When all of these factors are put together it creates an interesting tension for everyone’s favorite agents.
+When all of these factors are put together, it creates an exciting tension for everyone’s favorite agents.
 Simply removing Coulson from the leadership is enough to leave the audience wondering what missions they are going to be sent on next and I have always wanted to see more of Coulson in the field, bringing the character closer to his MCU origins as the silent sidekick to the Avengers.